nedbat/coveragepy/doc/cmd.rst

   This isn't supported by coverage.py yet.
 A default core will be used instead.

-Unknown patch 'XYZ', ignored (unknown-patch)
-  You specified an incorrect patch name in the :ref:`config_run_patch` setting.

 Individual warnings can be disabled with the :ref:`disable_warnings
 <config_run_disable_warnings>` configuration setting.
 It is a list of the
 short parenthetical nicknames in the warning messages.
 For example, to silence